chenmeiqii/FIGR/README.md

 ```

 ### Interpreter Setup (Sandbox)
-Follow the documentation of [SandboxFusion](https://github.com/bytedance/SandboxFusion) to install the interpreter.
+Follow the documentation of [SandboxFusion](https://github.com/bytedance/SandboxFusion) to deploy the interpreter.

-Then replace the host name in `examples/sglang_multiturn/config/tool_config/mm_tool_condig.yaml` with yours.
+Then replace the host name in `examples/sglang_multiturn/config/tool_config/mm_tool_config.yaml` with yours.

 ---

 ## 📊 Data Preparation

-FIGR is trained on **DeepMath-103K**, a large-scale, decontaminated mathematical reasoning dataset.
-We further enhance the DeepMath-103K dataset by annotating each problem with a **suitability tag**, which indicates whether a problem requires visual/diagrammatic reasoning.
+FIGR is trained on **[DeepMath-103K-VisualSuitability](https://huggingface.co/datasets/chenmeiqi/DeepMath-103K-VisualSuitability)**, which extends the [DeepMath-103K](https://huggingface.co/datasets/zwhe99/DeepMath-103K/viewer/default/train) dataset by annotating each problem with a **suitability tag**, indicating whether a problem requires visual/diagrammatic reasoning.

 ### 1. Obtain DeepMath-103K-VisualSuitability